-- Activity in the streamside zone is limited to vegetation management to maintain-healthy, existing, native vegetation; streambank stabilization; road, trail, and utility crossings; and stormwater outfalls designed in accordance with the city's Standards, Specifications, and Design Criteria.
+- 1. Activity in the streamside zone is limited to vegetation management to maintain healthy, existing, native vegetation; streambank stabilization; road, trail, and utility crossings; and stormwater outfalls designed in accordance with the city's Standards, Specifications, and Design Criteria.
 Stream access for fishing and wildlife viewing and trail overlook areas are allowed if they are in compliance with the city's Standards, Specifications, and Design Criteria and maintain the integrity of the stream buffer. - 2.
 Stormwater detention, as defined in APWA 5600, is allowed in the streamside zone when the stormwater detention is accomplished by 1) utilizing a road, trail (see 88-415-05-A.3) or utility crossing if riparian vegetation is planted in the project area in an amount that is equal to the amount disturbed by the detention dam and the buffer or 2) the stormwater detention system meets the following requirements: - a. is designed to provide 20 percent more stormwater detention than required by APWA 5600 design standards; - b. does not change the existing topography or native vegetation; and - c. and the linear crossing of the streamside zone does not exceed 200 feet in cleared width of the detention basin structure. - 3.
-Trails may encroach into the streamside zone only when approved as an administrative adjustment in accordance with 88 570.
-Administrative adjustments for (paved or unpaved) trail encroachments into the streamside zone may be approved only when the city planning and development-water services director determines that alternative alignments are not feasible because of topography, the presence of existing structures such as bridges or flood control levees, the inability to acquire property to accommodate other trail alignments, or that the trail represents the termini of existing trails and trail rights-of-way.
-Streambanks and natural resource areas affected by allowed encroachments must be stabilized in accordance with 88-415-05-A.1, the city's Standards, Specifications, and Design Criteria, and natural resources must be mitigated in accordance with 88-415-07-C and 88-415-08-B.4.
+Trails may encroach into the streamside zone only when the water services director determines that alternative alignments are not feasible because of topography, the presence of existing structures such as bridges or flood control levees, the inability to acquire property to accommodate other trail alignments, or that the trail represents the termini of existing trails and trail rights-of-way.
+Streambanks and natural resource areas affected by allowed encroachments must be stabilized in accordance with 88-415-05-A.1, the city's Standards, Specifications, and Design Criteria, and natural resources must be mitigated in accordance with 88-415-07-C and 88-415-08-B.4. - 4.
 This subsection does not apply to public utility or trail corridors when ownership, an easement, or a binding access agreement is secured prior to February 14, 2009.